ccnmtl/mediathread/README.markdown

     This is where we add custom settings and templates for our deployment that will not be included in the open-sourced distribution.

 4. Build the virtual environment
-   Bootstrap uses virtualenv to build a contained library in `ve/`
+   Bootstrap uses virtualenv to build a contained library in `ve/`. `django.mk` specifies the build target for creating the virtualenv, and running any of the targets specified in that file will automatically set this up.

-    ./bootstrap.py
+    make check

 The rest of the instructions work like standard Django.
-See: http://docs.djangoproject.com/ for more details.
+See: https://docs.djangoproject.com/ for more details.

 5. Sync the database